Enfield residents oppose the proposal of a large distribution center in residential area

 "It's just going to hurt us financially, the beauty of our land, our health, we don't know if there's been soil testing done on the land," said Kathleen Sarno of Enfield.

-FOX61 reached out the mayor and Planning and Zoning Committee but did not directly get an answer back.
+FOX61 reached out to the mayor and Planning and Zoning Committee but did not directly get an answer back.